Amsinck family: Amsterdam branch, with Suriname and India branches

 The Dutch branch of the family were plantation owners in the Dutch colony of Suriname; the family built the Meerzorg plantation—one of the earliest and largest coffee plantations—in the late 17th century and owned it until the mid 19th century.
+Their heirs received compensation for the abolition of slavery in the Dutch Atlantic in 1863 (Weiske, 2024 'German Participation in Dutch Atlantic Slavery).
 Cornelius Amsinck settled in India around 1650.